sowasred/portfolio-2-gatsby/src/blogs/post-6.md

 ### Components

-Components are at the heart of React.
-Everything must be considered a component.
-When working on larger projects, this will make it easier to maintain the code.
-There are two approaches to write a React component in the realm of React.
-One makes use of a function, whereas the other makes use of a class.
-Functional components are becoming increasingly popular in recent years.
+Components are at the heart of React application, and everything must be considered a component.
+Working on more significant projects will make it easier to maintain the code.
+There are two approaches to writing a React component in the realm of React, and one makes use of a function, whereas the other makes use of a class.
+Functional components are becoming increasingly popular in recent years, though.

 <div class="codeback">